RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   going to be the latest production image that's been pushed to the official repo.

-  The `--remove-resources=false` argument is extremely important.
+  The `--no-remove-resources=all` argument is extremely important.
 Without it, bonfire will process the template and will **not** include our resource requests.
 This "feature" is to prevent apps from requesting too much but the default resources given are vastly insufficient for our purposes.